Markporsh/foodgram-project-react/README.md

 To create are superuser

-sudo docker exec -it backend python manage.py createsuperuser And if you want, you can use the list of ingredients offered by us to write recipes.
+sudo docker exec -it backend python manage.py createsuperuser

+And if you want, you can use the list of ingredients offered by us to write recipes.
 Upload it to the database with the following command:

-sudo docker exec -it foodgram-app python manage.py loaddata data/dump.json
+sudo docker exec -it backend python manage.py loaddata data/dump.json